grpc/grpc-swift/Sources/GRPCCore/Documentation.docc/Articles/Errors.md

 the status codes guide on the
 [gRPC website](https://grpc.io/docs/guides/status-codes/).

-This mechanism is part of the gRPC protocol is supported by all client/server gRPC libraries regardless of the data format (e.g. Protocol Buffers) being used for messages.
+This mechanism is part of the gRPC protocol and is supported by all client/server gRPC libraries regardless of the data format (e.g. Protocol Buffers) being used for messages.